 Students can improve their career prospects by taking part in training seminars and workshops which focus on soft skills.
 These include mock interviews conducted by seasoned accounting practitioners, and visits to the Hong Kong Stock Exchange and other governmental or financial organisations.
 Students can also take a QP revision course, an English-language composition workshop, and Cantonese classes.

 Alumni are available to answer questions about the best way to prepare for QP exams.
-The MAcc programme alumni are also planning to set up a mentorship scheme which will advise graduates on topics like job placement, further education, and preparation for the professional examinations of HKICPA, ACCA, CPA Australia, and others.
+The MAcc programme alumni also advise graduates on topics like job placement, further education, and preparation for the professional examinations of HKICPA, ACCA, CPA Australia, and others.
+The PGDA/MAcc alumni set up a Lingnan University Accountancy Education Foundation Scholarship to award MAcc students who achieved outstanding academic results and services during the MAcc study.

 Accountants are Always in Demand

 “Accountancy is a profession that thrives in both good and bad times.
-It is one of the most respected careers a young person can pursue,” says Prof. Nancy Su, Professor and Head of Department of Accountancy.
+It is one of the most respected careers a young person can pursue,” says Prof Zhang Yue, Associate Professor and Head of Department of Accountancy.
 “There are many opportunities in the profession in Hong Kong due to the city’s position as a prominent international financial centre.
 Many multinational corporations have set up their business operations here, accounting professionals are in great demand.”

-“Companies are attracted by the city’s sound regulatory framework, the availability of accounting and finance expertise, and Hong Kong’s proximity to fast growing economies like mainland China, and other Asian countries,” adds Prof. Su.
+“Companies are attracted by the city’s sound regulatory framework, the availability of accounting and finance expertise, and Hong Kong’s proximity to fast growing economies like mainland China, and other Asian countries,” adds Prof Zhang.
 “The financial services industry is a pillar of the Hong Kong economy, and constantly needs an influx of aspiring young accountants.”

-The favourable business environment in the greater China area, which is due in part to the Belt and Road initiative and China’s Go Out policy, provides immense opportunities.
+The Belt and Road Initiative, the Go Out policy, and the Greater Bay Area strategy all provide immense opportunities for businesses, big or small.
 This, in turn, increases the demand for accountancy professionals.
 The need for accountancy, auditing, risk assurance, taxation, and other consulting services will continue to grow, as a result of the increased complexity of business transactions, and the emergence of new economies amid rapid technological developments.

 Skill, Expertise, and Ethical Judgement

-According to the new QP developed by the HKICPA to be implemented in June 2020, in order to reinforce Hong Kong as an international business and financial centre, professional accountants should be equipped with the relevant skills, expertise, and ethics.
+According to the new QP developed by the HKICPA which is implemented from June 2020, in order to reinforce Hong Kong as an international business and financial centre, professional accountants should be equipped with the relevant skills, expertise, and ethics.
 The Master of Accountancy (MAcc) programme equips students with an up-to-date, broad knowledge of the latest developments in accountancy theory and practices.
 The programme focuses on developing and enhancing the students’ problem-solving skills, analytical skills, and critical thinking skills.
 Two courses, Accounting Ethics and Corporate Governance, and Forensic Accounting and Fraud Examination, are tailor-made to reflect the special needs of the accounting profession in upholding the highest standards of ethical professional conduct.
+Besides, data is everywhere in this digital age.
+CPA firms and private businesses are increasingly looking for accounting graduates who possess not only solid accounting knowledge and skills but also strong data analytical skills.
+Thus, the course Data Analysis for Accounting is tailor-made to respond to the market trend.

-“Every module in the programme is important to achieve the desired learning outcomes,” says Dr. Shi Shanshan, the MAcc Programme Director.
+“Every module in the programme is important to achieve the desired learning outcomes,” says Prof Shi Shanshan, Associate Professor of Teaching and Director of Taught Postgraduate Programmes Office, Faculty of Business.
 “But the modules studied in Term 1, which consist of auditing, Hong Kong business and company law, cost and management accounting, financial accounting and reporting, Hong Kong taxation and tax planning, and managerial finance, are especially important.
-The successful completion of these modules qualifies students to sit the QP exams, which, upon completion, will lead the students to the CPA professional qualification,” adds Dr. Shi.
+The successful completion of these modules qualifies students to sit the QP exams, which, upon completion, will lead the students to the CPA professional qualification,” adds Prof Shi.

 Special Features of Master of Accountancy: